richelbilderbeek/chapter_paradata/README.md

 put more on the preservation of code, as it is the most important actor in an experiment.

-### Code has important properties

-Code has three important properties, which -if a choice needed to be made- make it the superior choice from a knowledge preservation point of view: code contains the ground truth of an experiment, it's text is more concise than English, and it gives an honest indication of the quality of the experiment.
-Optionally, code can actively teach what it does.
-Here, I will go into more detail of each point.
+To quote a review on reproducibility [Peng and Hicks, 2021], 'Reproducibility is typically thwarted by a lack of availability of the original data and computer code'.
+In the case of genetic epidemiology, it is a given that the original data cannot be published as this data is sensitive.

 #### Example of code being the ground truth

-The first important property of code is that code holds the ground truth of an experiment.
+Code should be published, as it holds the ground truth of an experiment; it does the actual work.
+The more complex the computation pipeline is, the easier it is to have a mismatch between the article (that describes what the code does) and the code (that actually does the work).
+It is easy (tempting?) to overlook how easy it is to have a mismatch between paper and code.

-To illustrate this, consider this fictional example of a text in a paper:
+To illustrate how easy it is to get a mismatch between a paper and the code, consider this fictional example of a text in a paper:

-> We compared the values of `x` and `y` using a one-tailed T-test,
+> We compared the values of `x` and `y` using a one-tailed Student's T-test,
-> as we expect `x` to be smaller
+> as we expect the average value of `x` to be less than the average value of `y`.

+We ignore the choices of words and style of this sentence: what is important is the content: a one-tailed T test is performed.
 Taking a look at the (in this case, the programming language R) code, we find the following line: